Skip to main content Scroll Top

 Development

-In most women, this precancerous stage recedes on its own after 1 – 2 years without anything having to be done.
-Only in very few women (approx. 5 percent) does the precancerous stage progress and eventually become cancer.
+In most women, this pre-cancerous stage heals on its own within 1 – 2 years without anything having to be done.
+In most cases the immune system is fighting successfully against disease.
+Only in very few women (approx. 5 percent) does the precancerous stage progress slowly and eventually become cancer, typically about 10 years later.

 What to do?

-By detecting the capsid protein L1, every woman can find out whether her Pap3D will disappear on its own or not: simply, quickly and reliably!
+By detecting the capsid protein L1, every woman can find out whether her ASCUS/LSIL/CIN1 will disappear on its own or not: simply, quickly and reliably!
 Scientifically confirmed by many studies.

 L1 - what is that?